vwt-digital/event-sourcing-consumers/functions/afas_consume/README.md

 See [config.py.example](config.py.example) for an example.

 ### Data Selector
 A special Data Selector specifies which fields have to be processed.
-Each attribute specifies an entity to be updated through Pub/Sub messages.
+Each item specifies an entity to be updated through Pub/Sub messages.
 The configuration to use is specified by the `DATA_SELECTOR` environment variable.

 #### Entity name